 Created by the Climate Solutions Now Act in 2022, The Just Transition Working Group focuses on transitioning workers in fossil fuel industries to employment opportunities in a clean energy economy.
 Most of the members are from labor organizations or impacted industries.

 THE WORKING GROUP SHALL:

-- Segments of the population that may be underrepresented in the clean energy workforce, such as veterans, women, and formerly incarcerated individuals and dislocated workers affected by the downsizing of fossil fuel industries.
+- Segments of the population that may be underrepresented in the clean energy workforce, such as veterans, women, formerly incarcerated individuals, and dislocated workers affected by the downsizing of fossil fuel industries.

 - Identify energy-intensive industries and related trades:

 - sites of electric generating facilities that may be closed as a result of a transition to renewable energy sources;

 - sector-specific impacts of the state's Greenhouse Gas Emissions Reduction plan on the state's current workforce;

 - avenues to maximize the skills and expertise of Maryland workers in the new energy economy;